jkruczkowska/charityProject/README.md

-Welcome!
+Welcome!!!
 Take part in charity.
 What goes around comes around :)